-I. As the Superior Court Correctly Held, RSA 105:13-b Does Not Apply to This Case or Provide Officer Doe with an Independent Basis to Seek Removal from the Exculpatory Evidence Schedule Because This Statute Only Applies in the Context of When a Police Officer is "Serving as a Witness in Any Criminal Case."
+I. As the Superior Court Correctly Held, RSA 105:13-b Does Not Apply to This Case or Provide Officer Doe with an Independent Basis to Seek Removal from the Exculpatory Evidence Schedule Because This Statute "Clearly Applies Only When a Police Officer is 'Serving as a Witness in Any Criminal Case."

-As the Superior Court correctly held in its August 27, 2020 order, RSA 105:13-b does not apply outside the context of a criminal case, and thus does not provide Officer Doe with an independent basis to seek removal from the Exculpatory Evidence Schedule.
-As the Superior Court explained, "the procedure outlined under RSA 105:13-b clearly applies only when a police officer is 'serving as a witness in any criminal case."
-See Pl.'s Addendum at 46.
+As the Superior Court (Kissinger, J.) correctly held in its August 27, 2020 order, RSA 105:13-b does not apply outside the context of a criminal case, and thus does not provide Officer Doe with an independent basis to seek removal from the EES.
+As the Superior Court explained, "[b]y its plain language ..., the procedure outlined under RSA 105:13-b clearly applies only when a police officer is 'serving as a witness in any criminal case."
+See Pet.'s Addendum at 49.
 This holding is correct for two reasons.